fsevilla/alex-php/README.md

 ## Contributing
 This is still a green project.
-New, juts out of the box project.
+New, just out of the box project.
 Contribution guidelines are not quite defined, yet.
 If, again, you have any great ideas for this want-to-become-a-framework project, create an issue, fork, drop an email, or simply hope for the best.
 I am really interested in hearing from you.